Fernando de Córdoba

 Fernando de Córdoba (1421/2–1486) was a Spanish theologian, canonist, curialist and philosopher.
-He travelled Europe in 1444–1446, amazing audiences with public dispuations and displays of erudition, but fell into obscurity until resurfacing during the Plato–Aristotle controversy in 1466.
+He travelled Europe in 1444–1446, amazing audiences with public disputations and displays of erudition, but fell into obscurity until resurfacing during the Plato–Aristotle controversy in 1466.

 Life

 Early life in Spain

 Fernando was born in 1421 or 1422 in Medina Azahara or perhaps in Burgos.
 Sources called him the son of a knight and a knight himself.
 His family was from Córdoba and he may have begun his education there before moving on to university.

 He was educated at the University of Salamanca.
 Philosophically, he was a Platonist and a realist concerning universals.
 Theologically, he was a Scotist.
 Before he left Spain, he had extensively memorized the works of Augustine of Hippo, Averroes, Albert the Great, Thomas Aquinas, Alexander of Hales, Bonaventure and John Duns Scotus.
 He had Master of Arts and Doctor of Theology degrees, possibly also degrees in medicine and law.